Flexible Model Aggregation for Quantile Regression: Introduction

 \section{Introduction}

 Consider the problem of assessing the height of a child.
 Common practice is to consult a growth chart, such as the ones provided by the CDC \citep{kuczmarski2000cdc} and to review the distribution of heights, as relevant to the age and sex of the child.
-In doing so, the medical practitioner performs quantile regression, conditioning his estimates on covariates (age, sex) to obtain a conditional height distribution.
+In doing so, the medical practitioner performs quantile regression, conditioning their estimates on covariates (age, sex) to obtain a conditional height distribution.
+While it would be possible to employ more standard regression methods for this problem, which would deliver an estimate of the mean height as a function of the covariates, quantile regression provides something more: it gives us a sense of what to expect in the spread of the response variable (height) as a function of the covariates.

 The development of tools for conditional quantile estimation has a rich history in both econometrics and statistics.
 These tools are widely-used for quantifying uncertainty, and also for characterizing heterogeneous outcomes across diverse populations.
 As this is an important problem, many methods to arrive at quantile estimates abound.
 It stands to reason that a combination of different techniques can improve on the accuracy offered by individual base estimates.
 Precisely in this vein, the current paper considers the problem of \emph{model aggregation}, i.e., the task of combining any number of quantile regression models into a unified estimator.